Policy Number: 430

 Commencement of Eligibility

-Eligibility begins the first semester following the faculty or staff member's completion of three continuous years of employment in a benefits eligible position at Rice University.
-The three years of continuous benefits eligible service must be completed by the first day of classes to permit use of the benefit in that semester.
-Spouses, registered domestic partners, and children continue to be eligible as long as their spouse or parent is employed in a benefits-eligible status at the beginning of each semester and all other eligibility criteria continue to be met.
+Eligibility begins the first semester following the faculty or staff member's completion of three continuous years of employment in a benefits-eligible position at Rice University.
+The three years of continuous benefits-eligible service must be completed by the first day of classes to permit the use of the benefit in that semester.
+Spouses, registered domestic partners, and children continue to be eligible as long as their spouse or parent is continuously employed in a benefits-eligible status at the beginning of each semester and all other eligibility criteria continue to be met.

 Termination of Service or Eligibility